JasonLocklin/Dissertation/VWM/Introduction.md

 lateralized deficits of attention.
 For example, neglect patients tend to have difficulties with sustained attention [@Robertson1995], even when operating in a non-spatial modality [@Robertson1997].
-The attentional blink, a measure of temporal, selective attention is exaggerated in neglect.
+For example, the attentional blink --- a measure of temporal, selective attention --- is exaggerated in neglect.
 When presented with a rapid series of stimuli with two embedded targets separated by varying temporal intervals, neglect patients require up to three times as much time between targets in order to identify both